wangheer2010/PasswordGenerator/README.md

 ### Step 3

 Create prompts for character types to include in the password, including lowercase, uppercase, numeric, and/or special characters.
-We create the prompts separately asking for yes or no
+We create the prompts separately asking for yes or no and the value is set to be a boolean

 ### Step 4